arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

 On Linux, missing udev[^1] rules can result in failed uploads, as Arduino IDE (and other development tools) will not be able to access the board when it resets to bootloader mode.

-The board platform typically includes a script that will generate the appropriate udev rules, but in some cases this may need to be done manually.
+The board package typically includes a script that is run during installation, which sets the appropriate udev rules.
+If this script didn't run correctly, or if the rules were removed, they can be configured by running the script manually:

 [^1]: <https://manpages.ubuntu.com/manpages/xenial/man7/udev.7.html>